exhausted-yami/OverGuild/README.md

 1. Run `npm run inject` - This will run `npm run build` and `npm run injectbare` which will automatically put the asar into the right folder.
 2. There are two ways to update this asar after injecting:
    1. Running `npm run inject` - This will build, then uninject and inject.
-   2. Copy the `reguilded.asar` in the `out` directory to one of the following directories.
+   2. Copy the `OverGuild.asar` in the `out` directory to one of the following directories.
-      1. Linux: `/user/local/share/ReGuilded`
+      1. Linux: `/user/local/share/OverGuild`
-      2. Mac: `/Applications/ReGuilded`
+      2. Mac: `/Applications/OverGuild`
-      3. Windows: `%PROGRAMFILES%/ReGuilded`
+      3. Windows: `%PROGRAMFILES%/OverGuild`
 3. After updating the asar file you can press CTRL/CMD + R while focused on Guilded and the changes you made will be loaded.

 ## Project Status

-As mentioned at the top of this document, ReGuilded is currently under active development and is not fully stable yet.
-Please leave suggestions and ideas in the Community Tab or our [Guilded Server](https://guilded.gg/ReGuilded).
+As mentioned at the top of this document, OverGuild is currently under active development and is not fully stable yet.
+Please leave suggestions and ideas in the Community Tab or our [Guilded Server](https://guilded.gg/OverGuild).
 Contributions are welcome.

 ## Credits